 In the bipolar configuration, both electrodes are highdensity power and are situated across from each other.
 In the monopolar configuration, electrons travel from the generator through a wire to the tip of the active electrode where the current density it greatest and thus where maximal Joule heating can occur.
 From the point of contact between the active electrode and the patient's tissue, electrons disperse throughout the patient's body.
-The pattern of dispersion is not uniform and is a function of electrostatic repulsion between electrons and varying tissue resistivities [18].
-Finally, the electrons must return to the ESU through the dispersive electrode to close the circuit for the desired clinical effect (Fig. 4).
+The pattern of dispersion is not uniform and is a function of electrostatic repulsion between electrons must return to the ESU through the dispersive electrode to close the circuit for the desired clinical effect (Fig. 4).